Modding a Flashforge Guider II 3D Printer - Part 1

 Introduction

-Several years ago, I bought a lightly used Flashforge
+Several years ago, I bought a lightly used Flashforge Guider II 3D printer from a friend.

 The printer is massive: with a fully enclosed build platform, strong metal frame and transparent plastic top, its dimensions are roughly 55cm x 55cm x 75cm when fully assembled and with a print spool attached.
 At 30-38kg total weight according to the Flashforge specs, it’s a real chonker, too.